Frigate Config

 Optimizing Object Detection

-Fine-tuning object can help you with the following:
+Fine-tuning can help you with the following:

 detection (are you missing bikes or pedestrians?)